Phase-type fitting of scale functions for spectrally negative Levy processes: Introduction

 \section{Introduction}

-In the last decade, significant progress has been made regarding spectrally negative \lev processes, and this is mainly due to the scale function.
-As can be seen in the work of, for example, \cite{Bertoin_1996, Kyprianou_2006}, a number of fluctuation identities concerning spectrally negative \lev processes can be expressed in terms of scale functions.
-There are numerous applications in applied probability including optimal stopping, queuing, branching processes, insurance and credit risk.
+In the last decade, significant progress has been made regarding spectrally negative \lev processes and their scale functions.
+As can be seen in the work of, for example, \cite{Bertoin_1996, Doney_2007, Kyprianou_2006}, a number of fluctuation identities concerning spectrally negative \lev processes can be expressed in terms of scale functions.
+There are numerous applications in applied probability including optimal stopping, queuing, mathematical finance, insurance and credit risk.
 Despite these advances, a major obstacle still remains in putting these in practice because scale functions are in general known only up to their Laplace transforms, and only a few cases admit explicit expressions.
 Typically, one needs to rely on numerical Laplace inversion in order to approximate the scale function; see \cite{Kuznetsov_2011, Surya_2008}.

 In this paper, we propose a \emph{phase-type (PH)-fitting} approach by using the scale function for the class of spectrally negative PH \lev processes, or \lev processes with negative PH-distributed jumps.
 Consider a continuous-time Markov chain with some initial distribution and state space consisting of a single absorbing state and a finite number of transient states.
-The PH distribution is the distribution of the time to absorption.
-The class of PH distributions includes, for example, the exponential, hyperexponential, Erlang, hyper-Erlang and Coxian distributions; see, e.g.\ Section 3 of \cite{Asmussen_2003}.
-It is known that the class of PH distributions is dense in the class of all positive-valued distributions, and consequently the scale function of any spectrally negative \lev process can be approximated by those of PH \lev processes.
+The PH-distribution is the distribution of the time to absorption.
+The class of PH-distributions includes, for example, the exponential, hyperexponential, Erlang, hyper-Erlang and Coxian distributions; see, for example,\ Section 3 of \cite{Asmussen_2003}.

-Our objective is to obtain the scale function of the spectrally negative PH \lev process, and use it to approximate for a general case.
-We achieve its closed-form expression by taking advantage of the structure of its Wiener-Hopf factor as obtained in \cite{Asmussen_2004}.
-In order to verify that this is indeed a useful alternative to the Laplace inversion approach, we show convergence results via the continuity theorem and then conduct a series of numerical experiments.
+The scale function of the spectrally negative PH \lev process can be obtained by analytically applying Laplace inversion; more generally, whenever the Laplace exponent is a rational function, the scale function can be computed directly by partial fraction decomposition \cite{Kuznetsov_2011}.
+It is known that the class of PH-distributions is dense in the class of all positive-valued distributions.
+Consequently, at least under a suitable condition, the scale function of any spectrally negative \lev process can be approximated by those of PH \lev processes.